lfex/complex/README.md

 ## API

-The list of functions supported by the complex library are as follows:
+The list of functions currently supported by the complex library are as follows:

 ```cl
 complex:->atom/1